-Criteria for Selection of Clinical Instructors

-- ♦ Teacher commitment to professional development and to improvement of the NPS partnership - Expressed interest in professional growth and development - Ability to exhibit facilitative behaviors which focus on meaningful student learning - ♦ Three years classroom teaching experience
+• Three years classroom teaching experience

-- Ability to interact constructively with a variety of persons such as administrators, colleagues, public school students, university teacher education candidates, University faculty, parents and community members

-- ♦ Recommendation of NPS administrators

-- Recommendation of university faculty

-Role of the Principal

-The principal is the academic administrator and instructional leader of the school site to which the candidate is assigned.
-It is the function of the principal to:

-- Work closely with the superintendent, Coordinator of Field Experience, and the University Supervisor in placing candidates with appropriate Clinical Instructors - Orient the faculty and staff about the university's program and remind them to adhere to the policies and regulations of the university and the school site agreement - ♦ Accept candidates as faculty members and interpret policies to them as one would any new faculty member - ♦ Communicate the progress of teaching candidate with university personnel

-Role of the Clinical Instructor

-The primary responsibilities of the Clinical Instructor are to model effective research-based instruction and provide candidates opportunities to implement best practice.
-Each Clinical Instructor should:

-Become familiar with information related to the teacher education candidate and the field experience requirements as stated in the Field Experience Handbook.

-- Prepare P-12 students for the arrival of the teacher education candidate - Provide the teacher education candidate a copy of school site policies and a current school site calendar - Provide and discuss information on your background and philosophy with the teacher education candidate - Provide the teacher education candidate with copies of texts and materials that will be used and discuss assignments and responsibilities
+Ability to interact constructively with a variety of persons such as administrators, colleagues, public school students, university teacher education candidates, University faculty, parents and community members Recommendation of NPS administrators Recommendation of university faculty Role of the Principal The principal is the academic administrator and instructional leader of the school site to which the candidate is assigned.
+It is the function of the principal to: Work closely with the Superintendent, Coordinator of Field Experience, and the University Supervisor in placing candidates with appropriate Clinical Instructors Orient the faculty and staff about the university's program and remind them to adhere to the policies and regulations of the university and the school site agreement Accept candidates as faculty members and interpret policies to them as one would any new faculty member Communicate theprogress of teaching candidate with university personnel Role of the Clinical Instructor The primary responsibilities of the Clinical Instructor are to model effective research-based instruction and provide candidates opportunities to implement best practice.
+Each Clinical Instructor should: Become familiar with information related to the teacher education candidate and the field experience requirements as stated in the Field Experience Handbook.
+Prepare P-12 students for the arrival of the teacher education candidate Provide the teacher education candidate a copy of school site policies and a current school site calendar Provide and discuss information on your background and philosophy with the teacher education candidate Provide the teacher education candidate with copies of texts and materials that will be used and discuss assignments and responsibilities

-- Introduce the candidate to students and other members of the faculty - Help the teacher education candidate become familiar with the site facilities - Provide the teacher education candidate with a place to work, preferably a desk or table in a location conducive to authority and respect from the students - Demonstrate and consistently model appropriate teacher dispositions - Provide direct supervision of teacher education candidate's field experiences - Provide specific feedback and suggestions to teacher candidates - Explain the rationale for instructional decisions made in the classroom. - ♦ Complete all field experience paperwork and submit to the university in a timely manner.

-Role of the University Supervisor

-The primary responsibility of the University Supervisor is to assist the candidates in developing teaching competency.
-Each University Supervisor should:

-- Provide orientation sessions and information for candidates and Clinical Instructors - Communicate with the Clinical Instructor and teacher candidate regularly - Document all forms of communication including emails, phone calls and face-to-face visits - ♦ Be available as a resource person for Clinical Instructors and candidates - ♦ Report to the Program Coordinator any problems concerning a candidate - Help candidates analyze and reflect on their teaching experiences - Alert the candidate to any deficiencies which could lead to an incomplete or failing grade in field experiences and report such to the Program Coordinator - ♦ Be alert for any problems that may developbetween the candidate and Clinical Instructor
+Introduce the candidate to students and other membrane of the feasible. members of the faculty Help the teacher education candidate become familiar with the site facilities Provide the teacher education candidate with a place to work, preferably a desk or table in a location conducive to authority and respect from the students Demonstrate and consistently model appropriate teacher dispositions Provide direct supervision of teacher education candidate's field experiences Provide specific feedback and suggestions to teacher candidates Explain the rationale for instructional decisions made in the classroom.
+Complete all field experience paperwork and submit to the university in a timely manner.
+Role of the University Supervisor The primary responsibility of the University Supervisor is to assist the candidates in developing teaching competency.
+Each University Supervisor should: Provide orientation sessions and information for candidates and Clinical Instructors Communicate with the Clinical Instructor and teacher candidate regularly Document all forms of communication including emails, phone calls and face-to-face visits Be available as a resource person for Clinical Instructors and candidates Report to the Program Coordinator any problems concerning a candidate Help candidates analyze and reflect on their teaching experiences Alert the candidate to any deficiencies whichcould lead to an incomplete or failing grade in field experiences and report such to the Program Coordinator Be alert for any problems that may develop between the candidate and Clinical Instructor